mcuringa/think-js/arrays.md

 Your function has a single string parameter, and returns `1` for a positive sentiment, `-1` for a negative sentiment, and `0` for a neutral sentiments.

-Use this repl.it as to get started: <https://repl.it/@mcuringa/Sentiment>
+Use this repl to get started: <https://repl.it/@mcuringa/Sentiment>

 You can read the [Wikipedia article on sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) to get a better sense of this lab.